-34.9 Assumptions made about the future and estimate uncertainties

-Property and infrastructure valuations (Level 3 investments)

-The Fund's directly held investment properties are valued at fair value by independent valuers in accordance with RICS valuation professional standards, whilst infrastructure investments are valued at fair value by independent experts.
-There is continuing uncertainty regarding the property and infrastructure valuations due to the time that it will take to fully realise the impact of COVID-19 upon these illiquid assets as well as the growing concerns as to inflation rises.
-The valuations have been updated based on the information available as at 31 March 2022 and may be subject to variations as further market information becomes available.
-Investments are valued each month as per the latest quarterly statements available to our custodian, which are usually received between 45 and 60 days after quarter end, +/- any activity post statement date.

-The total value of indirect property investments in the financial statements is £221.9m (£221.9m in 2021/22).
+34.9 Assumptions made about the future and estimate uncertainties ltem Uncertainties Effect if actual results differ from assumptions Property and infrastructure valuations (Level 3 investments) The Fund's directly held investment properties are valued at fair value by independent valuers in accordance with RICS valuation professional standards, whilst infrastructure investments are valued at fair value by independent experts.
+There is continuing uncertainty regarding the property and infrastructure valuations due to the time that it will take to fully realise the impact of geopolitical issues upon these illiquid assets as well as the concerns as to the current inflationary environment.
+The valuations have been updated based on the information available as at 31 March 2023 and may be subject to variations as further market information becomes available.
+Investments are valued each month as per the latest quarterly statements available to our custodian, which are usually received between 45 and 60 days after quarter end, +/- any activity post statement date The total value of indirect property investments in the financial statements is £323.6m (£221.9m in 2021/22).
 There is a risk that this investment may be under or overstated in the accounts.

-The total value of direct infrastructure investments in the financial statements is £426.7m (£426.7m in 2021/22).
-There is a risk that this investment may be under or overstated in the accounts.
+The total value of direct infrastructure investments in the financial statements is £511.8m (£426.7m in 2021/22).
+There is a significant risk of valuation updates resulting in a material adjustment in the carrying amount within the next financial year.